Compiled Rule Code

 Syntax Line

 At the front of a compiled syntax rule with multiple lines is a test of the selector variable to choose which line will be activated.
-Then for each line the code begins with any selected initialization (regardless of where it occurs in the source window line), then the remaining items in the order they occur in that source line.
+Then for each line the code begins with any selected initialization (regardless of where it occurs in the source window line, unless it has already been done in the calling node shape rule), then the remaining items in the order they occur in that source line.
 These items can be other rules (which get called to do their thing), or tree variables (which similarly get called to let the appropriate lexical rule(s) operate), or other variables which simply generate their text values to the output.
 The lines are compiled in reverse order, but that has no effect on execution, since only one line is activated on any given call.

 Dot Connector